 Historically Underutilized Business (HUB) Certification

-A Texas HUB, or Historically Underutilized Business, is a for-profit business in Texas that is at least 51% owned, managed, and operated by individuals who are considered economically disadvantaged due to their ethnicity (Black, Hispanic, Asian Pacific, or Native American), or who are women or service-disabled veterans
+A Historically Underutilized Business (HUB) is a for-profit business in Texas that is at least 51 percent owned, managed, and operated by individuals who are economically disadvantaged because of their ethnicity — Black, Hispanic, Asian Pacific, or Native American — or by women or service-disabled veterans.

-Please acknowledge interest in HUB certification when completing the Minority/ or Women-Owned Business Enterprise (MBE/WBE) application online.
-SMBR will review your MBE/WBE application and supporting documentation for HUB consideration with the Comptroller of Public Accounts (CPA) Office.
-For more information about HUB click here.
+Austin Small and Minority Business Resources will review your application and supporting documents for HUB consideration with the Texas Comptroller of Public Accounts (CPA) Office click here.

 Contact the Certification Division